klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 We will need to access our newly-migrated virtual machines to make some configuration changes.
 However, the machines do not currently have public IP addresses.
 Rather than add public IP addresses, we will access them using Azure Bastion.

 Azure Bastion requires a dedicated subnet within the same virtual network as the virtual machines.
-Unfortunately, our SmartHotelVNet does not have any free network space available.
+Unfortunately, our RootBoySlimVNet does not have any free network space available.
 To address this, we will first extend the network space.

-1. Navigate to the **SmartHotelVNet** virtual network, then select **Address space** under **Settings** on the left.
+1. Navigate to the **RootBoySlimVNet** virtual network, then select **Address space** under **Settings** on the left.
 Add the address space **10.10.0.0/24**, and **Save**.

 2. Select **Subnets** under **Settings** on the left, and add a new subnet named **AzureBastionSubnet**, with address space **10.10.0.0/27**.